Locations:

 Good bacteria help break down complex carbohydrates that you eat.
 This fermenting and metabolizing process results in other substances that are beneficial to your body, too.

-For a diverse gut microbiota, you need plenty of soluble fiber from foods like beans, oats and oranges.
-Insoluble fiber, which is found in many whole grains, is good for you, but it’s not easily fermented, so it doesn’t really contribute to the diversity of your gut bacteria.
+To support a healthy balance of gut bacteria, you need plenty of soluble fiber from foods like beans, oats and oranges.
+Insoluble fiber, found in many whole grains, is good for you too.
+But it’s not easily fermented, so it doesn’t do much to grow your gut’s microbial variety.

 2. The good bacteria fight the bad — and usually win